 M33 is popular with astrophotographers and from exceptionally dark sites it can even be seen with the naked eye.
 Thanks to its orientation, we can enjoy a face-on view of the beautiful spiral structure of the galaxy’s disc.

-This image, from ESA’s Herschel space observatory, shows M33 in far-infrared light, revealing the glow of cosmic dust in the interstellar medium that permeates the galaxy.
-The patchy, disorganised structure of M33’s spiral arms resembles a tuft of wool, leading astronomers to classify it as a flocculent spiral galaxy.
+This image, from ESA’s Herschel Space Observatory, shows M33 in far-infrared light, revealing the glow of cosmic dust in the interstellar medium that permeates the galaxy.
+The patchy, disorganized structure of M33’s spiral arms resembles a tuft of wool, leading astronomers to classify it as a flocculent spiral galaxy.